 This advice is the most helpful she’s ever given me.
-I breathe more slowly and the pressure eases.
+I breathe more slowly and the car seems to drive off.
 “Thanks, Ma.”

 She squeezes my shoulder.
 “Now about the new you.”

-First we pore over the sale rack, Mother picking out shoes in one-for-you, one-for-me fashion.
+First we pour over the sale rack, Mother picking out shoes in one-for-you, one-for-me fashion.
 She asks Darleen to bring her selections in our sizes.
 Then we commence the trying-on phase, which is serious business and involves standing, walking, leaning, sitting, and leg crossing in each pair.
-Mother and I finally agree on a pair of tea-rose pink pumps with gray and black rosettes near the toe and a fun baby blue pair.
-She decides on a pair of sensible tan heels for church and a frivolous pair of lavender pumps with a “smart-looking black stripe.”
-With Mother, shoe shopping is all pumps, all the time.
-Exhausted, we slump into the stained, uncomfortable shoe department chairs.
+Mother and I finally agree on pair of tea-rose pink pumps with gray and black rosettes near the toe and a fun pair of baby blue pumps.
+She decides on a pair of sensible tan pumps for church and a frivolous pair of lavender pumps with a “smart-looking black stripe.”
+We slump down into the stained, uncomfortable shoe department chairs.

 “The tea-rose pumps are fabulous.
 They make your feet look so petite.”

 A size nine, my feet are anything but petite, which is dad’s fault because I inherited his gargantuan feet but not his height.
 Mother has tiny size six feet that seem to defy physics by holding her up.
 She’s amply bosomed and bottomed in an Italian grandmother sort of way.
 Oh, how many times I’ve heard she’d love to be a grandmother.

 “Dear, you have to be so thin?”
 Mother pinches the back of my ankle where my Achilles tendon bulges.